-Higher Logic performs list validations using our trusted third-party tool upon request.
-This process helps identify invalid, risky, or non-engaged email addresses, ensuring you're sending to a clean and engaged audience, improving both deliverability and engagement.
+Higher Logic can perform list validations, upon request, using our trusted third-party tool.
+This process helps identify invalid, risky, and non-engaged email addresses, ensuring you're sending to a clean and engaged audience, improving both deliverability and engagement.

 Status definitions